spiralshapeturtle/aghlogviewer/README.md

 ## Adding a Screenshot

 Place a screenshot of the UI at `assets/overview.png`.
-You can rename the file, but make sure to update the path in the top of this README.
+You can rename the file, but make sure to update the path in the image markdown at the top of this README.

 ---